ano251/Gemini/Veo3/README.md

 ## Veo3 System Prompt

-The max length for Veo3 is 8 seconds.
-I used a prompt to rap the content of the system prompt  with in 8 seconds :).
-This partial content of the system prompt.
+The maximum length for Veo3 is 8 seconds.
+I used a prompt to create a rap of the system prompt's content, and it fits within that 8-second limit.
+This is a partial result of that prompt.

 ## Raping System Prompt 1